MR-ant1/API-Backend-rrss/README.md

 <details>
 <summary>AUTH ENDPOINTS</summary>

 Before anything, to make endpoints work, we create routes.
-The first part of the route "/api" was located in server to start from here all endpoints.
+The first part of the route "/api" was located in the server to start from here all endpoints.
 Then, a router file redirects each type of routes to a group (auth endpoints, users endpoints and posts endpoints).
 ![alt text](img/RouterPicture.png)
 Finally, the route ends in each type of endpoints file(auth.routes, user.routes or post.routes) where the method and the end of route are assigned to complete the whole url. /api/users/:id(example)
 ![alt text](img/PostRoutesPicture.png)